ofeksadlo/CSGO-Aimbot-CNN/README.md

 1) Adding support for aiming on terrorist opponents.
 2) Adding support for sniper rifles.
 3) Adding spray control that will target the head.
-4) Adding keyboard conrtol to toggle aimbot On / Off.
+4) Adding keyboard shortcut to toggle aimbot On / Off.